personalaiexchange/PAIX/README.md

 With a PAIX address, you can:

-* Let your AI manage cancellations, address updates, receipts, renewals
+* Let your AI handle tasks like cancellations, address changes, receipts, or renewals
-* Give services a way to communicate with your AI (without building an API)
+* Give services a way to communicate directly with your AI — without building an API
+* **Securely message other people’s AIs — for support, collaboration, negotiation, etc.**
-* Enable secure AI-to-AI messaging (e.g. between customer AI and service AI)
+* Enable AI-to-AI communication across users, systems, and services
-* Embed structured payloads (e.g. via MCP) while maintaining trust and identity
+* Embed structured formats (e.g. MCP payloads) while preserving user identity and control
-* Control who can interact with your AI, and revoke that access at any time
+* Revoke, rotate, or move your address at any time

 ---

 ## 🔁 Designed to Work with Existing Protocols

-PAIX **does not replace** protocols like MCP — it complements them.
+PAIX does **not replace** protocols like MCP — it complements them.

-* **PAIX handles the interface logic** — how messages are routed, secured, verified, and accessed by AI agents
+* **PAIX handles the interface logic** — how communication flows between agents, people, and systems
-* **Other protocols handle the content format** — such as MCP for contextual LLM payloads
+* **Other protocols define content format** — like MCP for LLM-ready context payloads

 **Example:**
-A PAIX email message can carry a structured MCP payload in the body, letting the receiving agent parse it accordingly — while PAIX ensures it came from a verified sender, with trust metadata included.
+A service sends a PAIX message to a customer’s AI.
+That message contains a structured MCP payload.
+PAIX ensures the message is authenticated, trusted, and directed to the right AI — while MCP handles what the message contains.

 ---